leonmavr/HIP35/README.md

 programs that perform calculations related to the spacecraft's orbit around the moon (Lunar Orbital Rendezvous or LOR).
 * It was able to perform calculations both in algebraic a RPN mode.

+## 4. Future ideas

+- [ ] Paste text into display
+- [ ] In headless mode (parsing a string), throw an error instead of continuing when a token is unknown.
+- [ ] (ambitious) write a compiler for the HP35/HP35s programming
+	  language and be able to write routines by pressing a key.

 ## References